-Conree: as announced by: (a) Journal de la Marine marchande et de la Navigation aérienne (Paris); (b) Journal pour le Transport international (Basle) various issues.
+Cource: as announced by: (a) Journal de la Marine marchande et de la Navigation aérienne (Paris); (b) Journal pour le Transport international (Basle) various issues.

-$^{\rm a}$ Conferences which appear more than once in the list are marked with an asterisk the fi appear.
+Conferences which appear more than once in the list are marked with an asterisk the first time that they appear.